Gareth Gates

 Gareth Paul Gates (born 12 July 1984) is an English singer-songwriter and actor.
 He was the runner-up in the first series of the ITV talent show Pop Idol in 2002.
 As of 2008, Gates had sold over 3.5 million records in the UK.
 He is also known for having a stutter, and has talked about his speech impediment publicly.
-Gates used the McGuire Programme to manage his stutter and is now a speech coach with the programme.

-In 2009, Gates moved into musical theatre, playing the title role in the West End production of Joseph and the Amazing Technicolour Dreamcoat at the Adelphi Theatre.
-In 2009–2011, Gates completed an 18-month stint as Marius, initially in the touring production and then in the West End production of Les Misérables.
+In 2009, Gates moved into musical theatre, playing the title role in the West End production of Joseph and the Amazing Technicolor Dreamcoat at the Adelphi Theatre.
+From 2009 to 2011, Gates completed an 18-month stint as Marius in Les Misérables, initially in the touring production, and then in the West End production of the show.
 He also took the roles of Eddie in the musical Loserville, Warner in Legally Blonde in 2012 and Dean in Boogie Nights the Musical in Concert in 2013.
 He was part of the pop group 5th Story, set up for The Big Reunion.

 Early life

-Gates was born in West Bowling, Bradford, to Paul and Wendy (née Farry) Broadbent.
-He has three sisters, Nicola (born 1985), Charlotte (born 1991), and Jessica (born 1993) and grew up with his cousin James (born 1986) who was fostered by the family.
+Gates was born in West Bowling, Bradford to an Anglo-Indian father and white British mother—Paul Gates and Wendy Gates (née Broadbent Farry).
+He has three sisters, and grew up with a cousin who was fostered by the family.
 His parents regularly foster other children.
-Gates and his sisters attended Dixons City Technology College in West Bowling, Bradford where Gates studied art and music at GCSE level.
+Gates and his sisters attended Dixons City Technology College in West Bowling, Bradford, where Gates studied art and music at GCSE level.

-He joined Bradford Cathedral choir at age nine.
-He was head chorister by the age of eleven, singing solo for the Queen when she visited in 1997.
+He joined Bradford Cathedral choir at the age of nine.
+He was head chorister by the age of eleven, singing solo for Queen Elizabeth II when she visited in 1997.
 Gates achieved Grade 8 in piano, classical guitar and singing.
 He became a Christian through Bradford's Abundant Life church, where he played his guitar.
-He gained a reserve place at the Royal Northern College of Music in Manchester before the finals of Pop Idol.
+Gates gained a reserve place at the Royal Northern College of Music in Manchester before the finals of Pop Idol.